JLaoo/Classifying-Anime-Characters-via-Transfer-Learning/README.md

 - Increase size of dataset.
 - Tune hyperparameters.
 - Check that the python scripts work (I've only tested the ipynb).

+Copyright for all images are owned by their respective creators.